laulambr/sarscov2_intrahost/README.md

 # sarscov2_intrahost
  SARS-CoV-2 intrahost pipeline

- Scripts used to perform analysis of intrahost NGS SARS-CoV-2 NGS data for both Illumina and Nanopore data.
+ Scripts used to perform analysis of (intrahost) SARS-CoV-2 NGS data for both Illumina and Nanopore data.

 **Table of contents**
 - [System Requirements](#system-requirements)